-Biosolids production, storage and application are done according to a Land Application Plan (LAP) , that meets all requirements set out in the Organic Matter Recycling Regulation and is subject to audit by the Ministry of Environment.
+Biosolids production, storage, and applications are carried out according to a Land Application Plan that meets all requirements set out in the Organic Matter Recycling Regulation and is subject to audit by the Ministry of Environment and Climate Change Strategy.

 RDN Biosoilds are applied to private forest lands owned by TimberWest (formerly leased to Vancouver Island University).
 The application area is approximately 12 km northwest of Nanaimo, about 1 km west of the Biggs/Doumont Road intersection, just off Weigles Road.
 Click on the images to the right for detailed maps of the application area.

-- The wastewater treatment process mimics the natural breakdown of solid wastes seen in the environment.
-When micro-organisms "digest" the solid material, they reduce the volatile organics and pathogen concentrations.
+- The wastewater treatment process mimics the natural breakdown of wastes.
+When micro-organisms "digest" the solid material, they reduce volatile organics and pathogen concentrations.

-- Regularly test our biosolids to ensure they meet Ministry criteria for land application
+- We regularly test our biosolids to ensure they meet Ministry criteria for land application.

 Telephone: 250-390-6560 (Nanaimo) 250-954-3792 (Oceanside) 1-877-607-4111 (Toll Free)